Why Every Brand Needs a Multimedia Strategy

 - Social media assets — formatted content for Instagram, LinkedIn, TikTok, and YouTube

-Software companies in particular underinvest in multimedia.
-The assumption is that the product speaks for itself.
-But before a user experiences the product, they experience the marketing of the product — and that’s where multimedia wins or loses.
+Many brands underinvest in multimedia right when they’re scaling campaigns.
+The assumption is that the offer speaks for itself.
+But before someone buys, they experience your brand world — photography, film, and content — and that’s where multimedia wins or loses.

 High-Quality Hero Images